Holy Trinity Cathedral is the historic seat of the Church of England's Bishop of Gibraltar in Europe.

 Keep in touch!

 The Cathedral is committed to compliance with the Church of England's safeguarding guidelines within the context of Gibraltar's own legislation.
+A local safeguarding officer and a diocesan officer are available to deal with concerns.

 Level access for wheelchairs and pushchairs is via the blue door on the north side of the building.
 We have a loop system for those hard of hearing.